Generation of Photon Pairs by Stimulated Emission in Ring Resonators

 where $|\beta|^2$ is the probability of generating a photon triplet per pump pulse, and

 is the triphoton wavefunction with the normalization factor $\mathcal{N}$, where we have introduced $\Upsilon = v_P K_P - v_S K_{S} - 2 v_G K_{G}$.

 Next we turn to StTOPDC, where we take Eq. (\ref{eq:H_NL_spontTG_B}) with $a^{\dagger}_S(k_3) \rightarrow \alpha^*_S(k_3)$.
-In doing this, we effectively trace over the mode $S$, so we now identify a biphoton state rather than a triphoton state.
-With a CW seed at $k_S$, we find
+In doing this, we effectively trace over the mode $S$, so we now identify a biphoton state rather than a triphoton state. {The Hamiltonian is sensitive to the spectral profile of the seed field, so the properties of the pairs depend on the form of $\alpha^*_S(k_3)$; here we deal with the simple case of a CW seed at $k_S$.} We have

 where $|\beta'|^2$ is the probability of generating a photon pair per pump pulse.
 The biphoton wave function is given by

 where $\mathcal{N'}$ is again a normalization constant.